 Microsoft announced a new pilot program to hire individuals with autism by working with agency Specialisterne, CBS reported.
+Watch a video update of the program below.

 "It’s simple, Microsoft is stronger when we expand opportunity and we have a diverse workforce that represents our customers," wrote Mary Ellen Smith, Microsoft's corporate vice president of worldwide operations, on the company's blog.